Do You Ever Teach Writing Formats to Young Children?

 With writing, it works the same way.
 As your child shows confidence and competence in freewriting, revision and editing, it is perfectly fine to discuss writing formats and to even “give them a whirl.”
 Most formats can be found on the Internet (descriptive, narrative, expository and argumentative paragraph instructions proliferate).

-The tendency (for unconfident moms and not quite convinced writers) is to forget about writer’s voice, freedom, saying something that is meaningful rather than regurgitating what is expected, when faced with formats.
+The tendency (for unconfident parents and not quite convinced writers) is to forget about writer’s voice, freedom, saying something that is meaningful rather than regurgitating what is expected, when faced with formats.
 My advice is to see formats as a new tool to help shape your child’s original quirky self into a recognizable format.

 In other words, if you are writing a poem, rhyme is a common feature of poetry.
 Putting your thoughts into meter and end rhyme is part of the fun of that writing style.
 Likewise, if the writer’s topic lends itself to description, then focus on sensory observations and organize the writing around a journey through the senses rather than falling into the temptation to narrate an event or to explain how to peel an orange (rather than describing it).
 A descriptive paragraph is a paragraph whose focus is description… that means that it needs to show me, rather than tell me.